 You do want to focus on eating foods that provide the most nutrients as possible after surgery, such as fruits and cooked vegetables, as well as sources of protein and fiber, to help your recovery along and to help you be as comfortable as possible during recovery.

 Every patient is slightly different, so it’s always a good idea to ask your facial plastic surgeon any questions about what you can eat after surgery and what you should avoid, and for how long.
-With practices in Miami and New York City, Dr. Jeffrey Epstein is a surgeon who specializes in rhinoplasty, performing multiple procedures each week.
+With practices in Miami, Dr. Anthony Bared is a surgeon who specializes in rhinoplasty, performing multiple procedures each week.
 He can answer questions you have about surgery or about what to eat before or after it.
-To schedule an appointment with Dr. Epstein in New York City, call (212) 759-3484.
 For an appointment in Miami, call (305) 666-5884 today.